smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 ![Image of homepage search only function](assets/images/readme_images/search_only.png)

-However i did want users to be able to browse all of the drinks on the website on a single page as part of the idea behind the site is to be able to find  search, find drinks/cocktails users may have never have even heard of.
+However i wanted users to be able to browse all of the drinks on the website on a single page as part of the idea behind the site is to be able to find  search, find drinks/cocktails users may have never have even heard of.
 I believe the search bar only page would have acted as a barrier to this.
 I also wanted to have a page that displayed all the drinks on the website so they could browse everything on one page (See image below).

 ![Image of homepage search function and all drinks displayed](assets/images/readme_images/search_and_drinks.png)